realityforge/Quake-III-Arena/README.md

   4. Copy the resulting ioquake3.app in /build/release-darwin-universal2
      to your /Applications/ioquake3 folder.

-Installation, for *nix
-  1. Set the COPYDIR variable in the shell to be where you installed Quake 3 to.
-By default it will be /usr/local/games/quake3 if you haven't set it.
-     This is the path as used by the original Linux Q3 installer and subsequent point releases.
-  2. Run 'make copyfiles'.

 It is also possible to cross compile for Windows under *nix using MinGW.
 Your distribution may have mingw32 packages available.
 On debian/Ubuntu, you need to install 'mingw-w64'.
 Thereafter cross compiling is simply a case running